Azure/azure-linux-extensions/AzureMonitorAgent/README.md

 # AzureMonitorLinuxAgent Extension
 Allow the owner of the Azure Virtual Machines to install the Azure Monitor Linux Agent

-The extension is currently in test versions 0.*
+The extension is currently in Canary.
+The test versions naming scheme is 0.* .
+The latest version is 0.4

 You can read the User Guide below.
 * [Learn more: Azure Virtual Machine Extensions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-extensions-features/)